NovaByteTeam/novabyte-os/README.md

 > [!CAUTION]
 > **NovaByte OS v1, v2, and v3 source code is fully closed source.**
 > **It has been completely removed from this repository.**
+> **Git commit history has been wiped.
+There is no history to inspect.**
 > The source is not available.
 The compiled v3 executable is available via [GitHub Releases](https://github.com/NovaByteTeam/novabyte-os/releases/latest).

+The close-source build uses JavaScript obfuscation, V8 bytecode compilation, and NW.js packaging.
+All OS logic is compiled into **`app.bin`** — do not attempt to reverse engineer or deobfuscate it. **`index.html`** is a shell entry point only.
+See the [Close-Source Announcement](#-close-source-announcement--23052026) section for full details.

 You are **not permitted** to: